FDio/csit/docs/report/dpdk_performance_tests/comparisons/3n-skx_vs_2n-skx_testbeds.rst

 -------------------------

-Relative comparison of |dpdk-release| Testpmd and L3fwd packet throughput (NDR, PDR and MRR) is calculated for the same tests executed on 3-Node Skylake (3n-skx) and 2-Node Skylake (2n-skx) physical testbed types, in 1-core, 2-core and 4-core configurations.
+Relative comparison of |dpdk-release| Testpmd and L3fwd packet throughput (NDR, PDR) is calculated for the same tests executed on 3-Node Skylake (3n-skx) and 2-Node Skylake (2n-skx) physical testbed types, in 1-core, 2-core and 4-core configurations.